How is Zeffy free?

 Private operating foundations have active programs like public charities with attributes similar to those of private foundations.

-The IRS defines a private operating foundation as: “any private foundation that spends at least 85 percent of its adjusted net income or its minimum investment return, whichever is less, directly for the active conduct of its exempt activities.”
+The Internal Revenue Service defines a private operating foundation as: “any private foundation that spends at least 85 percent of its adjusted net income or its minimum investment return, whichever is less, directly for the active conduct of its exempt activities.”

 POFs must also meet one of the following tests: